 The Science of Reading

-The research done in this area debunk the idea that children learn to read naturally through metacognitive strategies—an educational philosophy known as the whole language approach.
+The research done in this area debunks the idea that children learn to read naturally through metacognitive strategies—an educational philosophy known as the whole language approach.
 Whole language proponents believe that when surrounded by rich enough text, students don’t need explicit and systematic lessons breaking down the reading code.
-Instead they believe that students will store entire words in their memory and be able to recognize them on sight.
+Instead, they believe that students will store entire words in their memory and be able to recognize them on sight.
 In order for this to be accurate, humans would have to use their visual memory to store printed words.
-However, it has been proven that this is not the way we process and store words.
+However, this is not the way we process and store words.
 Instead, we store letter strings in our long-term memory by way of orthographic mapping.

-If we used our visual memory to store words, it would be challenging to read different variations of the same word automatically.
-For instance, the same word can be written in all caps, a mix of upper and lowercase letters, in different fonts, or, of course, in different handwritings.
+It would be challenging to read different variations of the same word automatically if we used our visual memory to store words.
+For instance, the same word can be written in all caps, a mix of upper and lowercase letters, in different fonts, or with different handwritings.

-This same word is not challenging to read in all its forms because even though the visual appearance is varied, the letter strings are not.
-And our brains store letter strings in long-term memory by bonding them to the phonemes that we already have awareness of and have stored in our memory.
+This same word can be read in all its forms because even though the visual appearance is varied, the letter strings are not.
+Our brains store letter strings in long-term memory by bonding them to the phonemes that we already have awareness of.

 The role that visual memory DOES play in reading relates to alphabet recognition and the area of reading comprehension that relates to visualizing text as you are reading as a means for processing.

 I will attempt to bridge the research to real-life practices in the classroom in an effort to speed up the “research to practice pipeline.”